mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 usually a lifetime appointment.

-The Moot Spire is a 1.75 kilometer tall structure located a mere 4.25 kilometer from the Emperor’s palace.
+The Moot Spire is a 1.75 kilometer tall structure located a mere 4.25 kilometer from the Emperor's palace.
 Symbolically, the peak of the spire is allowed to rise above the crown of the Grand Palace except on one day; when a new Emperor is appointed.
-On that day, the subterranean gravitic compensators raise the altitude of the place so that its crown is 100m above the peak of the Moot Spire, indicating the ‘Emperor Ascendant’.
-More information about the Moot Spire is provided in the description of Capital on page 155.
+On that day, the subterranean gravitic compensators raise the altitude of the place so that its crown is 100m above the peak of the Moot Spire, indicating the 'Emperor Ascendant'.
+More information about the Moot Spire is provided in the description of [[Capital]] on page 155.

 ORDERS OF KNIGHTHOOD
 Among the most lively institutions within the nobility are its many orders of knighthood.
-Upon achieving the rank of knight, recipients of the title are granted membership in one of the Imperium’s dozens of orders.
+Upon achieving the rank of knight, recipients of the title are granted membership in one of the Imperium's dozens of orders.
 The most common orders are those of each domain: The Order of Antares, the Order of Gateway, the Order of Sol, the Order of Sylea and the Order of Vland.
 Assignment to